Admitted Visiting Scholars

 All international visiting scholars at the University of Washington who are not U.S. citizens must maintain a valid visa status for the duration of their visit (limited exceptions apply).
 Upon acceptance, the Visiting Scholars Program Coordinator and the UW Office of International Scholars

 (ISO) will assist the scholar in obtaining the documents (DS-2019 form) necessary in order to request a J-1 visa.
 For more information, please check the University of Washington J-1 Reference Guide.

-New Visiting Scholars Law School orientation takes place by appointment on Tuesdays at 1:30pm at the Law School (443 William H. Gates Hall) or as otherwise arranged.
+New Visiting Scholars Law School orientation takes place by appointment, typically on Tuesdays at 1:30pm at the Law School (443 William H. Gates Hall) or as otherwise arranged.
 It is timed to allow new Visiting Scholars to attend the mandatory visa check-in with IS0 later that day.